 Dr. Park’s research focuses on the development and clinical evaluation of innovative decision support tools in neurocritical care.
 Using continuous physiologic monitors and electronic medical record data, her work explores the optimal methods for creating predictive models to improve timeliness and precision in the diagnosis of preclinical vasospasm after subarachnoid hemorrhage.
-She is the recipient of an NIH BD2K K01 Career Development Award in Biomedical Big Data Science, and her research is now supported by the NINDS.
+She was a recipient of an NIH K01 Career Development Award in Biomedical Big Data Science, and her research is now supported by the NINDS.